 RLWD Current Project Work Teams

-For more informtaion about the Black River Impoundment Project click here.
+For more information about the Mud River Improvement Project click here.

 Red Lake Watershed District projects are designed to address specific problems within the Red Lake Watershed and to implement strategies and policies approved and set forth by the Board of Managers.

 The Red Lake Watershed District Water Quality Program is a regional and statewide leader in establishing quality control standards for sample collection and data management.
 In coordination with other agencies, it also participates in numerous investigative studies, training programs, and public education events.
 Click here for a PDF of the Red River Basin Standard Operating Procedures.

 The Watershed District office building is located at 1000 Pennington Avenue South in Thief River Falls, Minnesota, 56701.
 Our phone number is 218-681-5800.